lidofinance/easy-track/README.md

 Checks if caller of the method is a trusted address.

-#### function execute(bytes memory _motionData, bytes memory _enactData) external override
+#### function _execute(bytes memory _motionData, bytes memory _enactData) internal override returns (bytes memory)

-Validates that every address from `_recipients` is whitelisted and makes transfers for corresponding amounts of LDO.
+Validates that every address from `_recipients` is whitelisted and returns EVM script to make transfers for corresponding amounts of LDO.
 If one or multiple addresses are not in the whitelist, it throws `"FORBIDDEN_ADDRESS"` error.

 #### function addRewardProgram(address _rewardProgram) external
 Adds reward program address to `rewardPrograms` if it hasn't added yet, throws `"REWARD_PROGRAM_ALREADY_ADDED"` in other cases.
 Might be called only by `AddRewardProgramEasyTrackExecutor` contract.

-#### function deleteRewardProgram(address _rewardProgram) external
+#### function removeRewardProgram(address _rewardProgram) external
 Removes reward program address from `rewardPrograms`.
 Throws `"REWARD_PROGRAM_NOT_FOUND"` if program address not in array.
-Might be called only by `DeleteRewardProgramEasyTrackExecutor` contract.
+Might be called only by `RemoveRewardProgramEasyTrackExecutor` contract.

 #### function isAllowed(address _rewardProgram) external view (returns bool)
 Shows if address is whitelisted in `rewardPrograms`.

 ## AddRewardProgramEasyTrackExecutor
 Implements logic to add new reward program from the list of allowed LDO recipients.
 Inherits from `EasyTrackExecutor` and `TrustedAddress` contracts.